 This program is leading the creation and validation of PRO measures to be used as treatment outcomes that are the most relevant to patients, and which can be used as primary or secondary endpoints in clinical trials and product labeling applications.
 There are currently no PRO measures that have been validated specifically for use in patients with pNFs.

-This project aims to create a computer-based patient reported outcome (PRO) measure for use with patients 5 years and older who have neurofibromatosis type 1 and plexiform neurofibromas.
-The tool produced by this work will have multiple domains, including pain, stigma, organ dysfunction and others identified through the concept elicitation phase of the study.
-Methodology used to create the Patient Reported Outcomes Measurement Information System (PROMIS) and the Quality of Life for Patients with Neurological Disorders (Neuro-QOL) will be used as the basis for the methodology that will guide this work.
-Items from the PROMIS Pediatric Pain Interference bank, the Neuro-QOL Pediatric Pain bank, and the Neuro-QOL Pediatric Stigma bank will be modified and supplemented with new items as needed.
-Item Response Theory will be used to analyze the psychometric properties of the items generated.
+This project created a computer-based patient reported outcome (PRO) measure for use with patients 5 years and older who have neurofibromatosis type 1 and plexiform neurofibromas.
+The tool produced by this work has multiple domains, including pain, stigma, organ dysfunction and others identified through the concept elicitation phase of the study.
+Methodology used to create the Patient Reported Outcomes Measurement Information System (PROMIS) and the Quality of Life for Patients with Neurological Disorders (Neuro-QOL) were used as the basis for the methodology guided this work.
+Items from the PROMIS Pediatric Pain Interference bank, the Neuro-QOL Pediatric Pain bank, and the Neuro-QOL Pediatric Stigma bank were modified and supplemented with new items as needed.
+Item Response Theory were used to analyze the psychometric properties of the items generated.

 Narrative: Read about the project’s background, goals, specific aims, and preliminary results (auspices of Dr. Jin-Shei Lai, email@example.com)

 Publication 1: Lai, J.S., Jensen, S.E., Patel, Z., Listernick, R., Charrow, J. (2017).
 Using a qualitative approach to conceptualize concerns of patients with neurofibromatosis Type 1 associated plexiform neurofibromas (pNF) across the lifespan.
 American Journal of Medical Genetics Part A, 173(1), 79-87.